lampardchelsea/workshops/mobile/Android/Near Field Communications/README.md

 ### e.
 Try out the newly created tag
 Close the NFC Developer app and navigate to the home screen.
 Make sure your Android device is online.
 What happens when you scan the tag?

-Hint: If you do not already have an application with identifier '__[no.java.schedule](https://play.google.com/store/search?q=no.java.schedule&c=apps)'__ installed, Android will search for it at [Google Play](https://play.google.com/store).
+Hint: If you do not already have an application with identifier __[no.java.schedule](https://play.google.com/store/search?q=no.java.schedule&c=apps)__ installed, Android will search for it at [Google Play](https://play.google.com/store).

 Task 2 - Discover tag - Hello NFC tag
 ===========================
 ### a.
 Launch Hello World application via NFC
 Launch (run) the empty __HelloWorldNFC Base__ project, so that it gets installed on your device.
-Update the NDEF message from the previuos task so that the Android Application package is '__com.helloworld.nfc__', and write it to the tag.
+Update the NDEF message from the previuos task so that the Android Application package is __com.helloworld.nfc__, and write it to the tag.
 ### b.
 Change Hello World text by scanning a tag
 We want to receieve NFC messages when our application is showing on the screen.